 - Sip on barista-brewed coffee in one of Braddon's many coffee shops and cafes

 Get a caffeine kick before exploring Braddon at one of Lonsdale Street's many coffeeshops.
 Barrio Collective is a local favourite, serving up a menu of food and drinks that all follow the cafe's 'simple but delicious' philosophy.
 Crafting 14 different coffee blends, each roasted in Canberra, Lonsdale Street Roasters – based at the Lonsdale Street Eatery – regularly draws workers from the city, all committed to enjoying some of the best coffee in town.
-What started as a coffee-only affair has since transformed into a thriving café, so if you're feeling peckish, dip into the Eatery's other offerings such as its pastries (AUD$4.50) or panini-bread sandwiches.
+What started as a coffee-only affair has since transformed into a thriving café, so if you're feeling peckish, dip into the Eatery's other offerings such as its pastries or panini-bread sandwiches.

 Shop in the Ori building

 Claim a seat on the blue-cushioned bench that stretches along the edge of Elk & Pea, a Central American themed restaurant and bar.
-Step away from eggs and bacon, and instead opt for huevos rancheros (AUD$18), a plate of black beans, corn, fried eggs, tortilla chips, avocado, chorizo, salsa and herbed sour cream.
+Step away from eggs and bacon, and instead opt for huevos rancheros, a plate of black beans, corn, fried eggs, tortilla chips, avocado, chorizo, salsa and herbed sour cream.
 If you happen to arrive at lunchtime, opt for one of Elk & Pea's delicious burgers, like the pork belly burger and veggie burger.

 With 21 beers on tap, you'd be hard pressed to find more locally brewed ales in one spot than at Bentspoke.
-From lagers and ginger ciders, through to pilsners, wheat beers and a choice of six Indian pale ales, the selection inspires beer lovers to stay a while at this double-storeyed microbrewery most nights of the week.
+From lagers and ginger ciders through to pilsners, wheat beers and a choice of six Indian pale ales, the selection inspires beer lovers to stay a while at this double-storeyed microbrewery most.
 For super keen microbrewery fans, Bentspoke Travellers (AUD$65) are for sale: two-litre, refillable, pressurised containers that allow tap beer to travel with you.
 Wash down your drink with Bentspoke's range of brewery snacks, like spicy cauliflower bites and zucchini and mint fritters.

 Fine dine at eightysix restaurant

-Culinary creativity rises to fever pitch at eightysix, one of the city's top eateries.
+Culinary creativity rises to a new level at eightysix, one of the city's top eateries.
 Choose from a before-or-after 7:30pm session (the café offers two dining timeslots only: from 5.45pm till 7.30pm, and from 7.45pm onwards).
-You can indulge in share plates with fresh, inventive ingredient combinations such as cured kangaroo, horseradish and beetroot (AUD$25) and caramel popcorn sundae (AUD$17).
-As night falls on the Braddon's buzzing urban playground, salute your visit with a honey badger martini (AUD$22), a blend of single-malt whiskey, honey and thyme.
-Mode 3, Elouera and Lonsdale streets, Braddon
+You can indulge in share plates with fresh, inventive ingredient combinations such as cured kangaroo, horseradish and beetroot and caramel popcorn sundae.
+As night falls on the Braddon's buzzing urban playground, salute your visit with a 'honey badger martini,' a blend of single-malt whiskey, honey and thyme.